allisterb/TigerGraph.NET/src/TigerGraph.Proxy/README.md

 * Clone the TigerGraph.NET repo and run `dotnet build` in the TigerGraph.Proxy sub-directory.
 * Set the `TG_TOKEN` and `TG_SERVER_URL` variables.
-From this directory you can then run `dotnet run bin\Debug\netcoreapp3.1\TigerGraph.Proxy.exe --urls=http://localhost:5001/`.
+* From the proxy sub-directory run `dotnet run bin\Debug\netcoreapp3.1\TigerGraph.Proxy.exe --urls=http://localhost:5001/`.
 Change the port number if required.
 Press Ctrl-C to stop the server.
+* You can then run something like `curl -i --location --request GET "http://localhost:5001/p/echo"` and the server with return the JSON data from the TG server at `TG_SERVER_URL_` together with CORS headers.
+It will also make `echo` calls to the TG server every 15mins.